Education Loan

 Frequently Asked Questions

-Can I study for a master's in Germany for free?
+Can I Study for a Master's in Germany for Free?

 Yes, most public universities in Germany do not charge tuition fees for master’s programs, regardless of your nationality.
 Students only pay a small semester contribution, usually between €80 and €400, which often includes a public transport pass.
 The main exception is Baden-Württemberg, where non-EU students pay €1,500 per semester.
 Private universities do charge tuition, typically ranging from €10,000 to €40,000 per year.
+Note for Indian students: You will still need to open a Sperrkonto (blocked account) with €11,904/year as proof of funds for the visa, and obtain the APS certificate (~₹18,000) before applying.

-What GPA do I need to get into a German university for a master's?
+What GPA Do I Need to Get Into a German University for a Master's?

-Is IELTS required for master's programs in Germany?
+Is IELTS Required for Master's Programs in Germany?

-What is the application deadline for German universities in 2026?
+What Is the Application Deadline for German Universities in 2026?

-Is a master's degree from Germany recognized worldwide?
+Is a Master's Degree from Germany Recognized Worldwide?

 Absolutely.
 Degrees from universities in Germany for masters are recognized and respected globally.
 Germany is a signatory to the Bologna Process, which standardizes degree structures across Europe, making German master’s degrees compatible and recognized across EU countries and beyond.
-Employers regularly recruit graduates from top German universities.

 Share